Find out what you need to do for graduate registration, including tips to help you avoid unnecessary delays.

 We will let you know via email when we have assessed your application and are awaiting your graduate results.
 If we need any further information, we will contact you.

-Once we’ve received your graduate results from your education provider and we are satisfied that you have met all the requirements for registration, we will then finalise your application.
+Once we’ve received your graduate results from your education provider and we are satisfied that you have met all the requirements for registration, we will finalise your application.

 Start online application